 If you feel that you could benefit from the guidance of a counselor or a professional career development course then you need to go out and seek that guidance or sign up for that course.
-Taking a pro career development course or talking to a career counselor is a step in the right direction, whether you feel that you're stuck in a dead end SEO Canada management job without any more room to move up the chain of command, want to switch careers, or are planning on re-entering the job market.
+Taking a pro career development course or talking to a career counselor is a step in the right direction, whether you feel that you're stuck in a dead end telemarketing job without any more room to move up the chain of command, want to switch careers, or are planning on re-entering the job market.

-It can be overwhelming to take on the burden of deciding whether or not to quit your job as a Toronto realtor to go back to school.
+It can be overwhelming to take on the burden of deciding whether or not to quit your job to go back to school.
 Making a decision on a career development that big isn't something you want to take lightly and talking about it with a professional in the field of career counseling could be exactly what you need to help you make your final decision.

 Exploring your career options, assessing your skills, interests and work values, and teaching you about labor market trends are a few things career counselors and pro career development courses can provide you with.
 You don't know everything that goes into certain careers, such as teaching or manufacturing weld joint straps, but career counselors do.
 Listen to them as they tell you about the ins and outs of certain jobs and careers to figure out if there's something that catches your eyes or you know you have the skills to do.